triyangupta/ReactCalculator/README.md

 # Calculator

-A simple and responsive calculator built using HTML, CSS, and JavaScript.
+A simple and responsive calculator.
 This calculator performs basic arithmetic operations with a clean and user-friendly interface.

 ## Features